NoxxFlame/TTT-Custom-Roles-Outdated/README.md

 # TTT-Custom-Roles

-Adds a bunch of new roles to the Garry's Mod TTT gamemode, as seen on the yogscast and achievement hunter's let's play.
+Adds a bunch of new roles to the Garry's Mod TTT gamemode, as seen on the Yogscast and Achievement Hunter's let's play.

 **Steam workshop page:** https://steamcommunity.com/sharedfiles/filedetails/?id=1215502383